xehpuk/codewars/printer-errors/README.md

 color b, one time color h then one time color a...

-Sometimes there are problems: lack of colors, technical malfunction and a "bad" control string is produced e.g. `aaaxbbbbyyhwawiwjjjwwm`.
+Sometimes there are problems: lack of colors, technical malfunction and a "bad" control string is produced e.g. `aaaxbbbbyyhwawiwjjjwwm` with letters not from `a to m`.

 You have to write a function `printer_error` which given a string will output the error rate of the printer as a **string** representing a rational whose numerator